 Since 1776, the song “Yankee Doodle” has been as much a symbol of America as the flag.
-Every child learns it from the cradle.
+Every child learns it from the cradle (or used to.)
 But many of us grew up without ever knowing what it really means.
 Like, why did he call his cap macaroni?
-Did he use cheese for hair mousse (I’ll bet a lot of recent college graduates actually believe that)?
+Did he use cheese for hair mousse?
+(I’ll bet a lot of recent college graduates actually believe that and think he was a speciesist exploiter of cows.)
 Well, I’ll answer those questions and more.

-Unfortunately for the British, it turned out wars weren’t settled according to who had the spiffiest uniforms (in fact, red coats just made you a brighter target.)
+Unfortunately for the British, it turned out wars weren’t settled according to who had the spiffiest uniforms (in fact, red coats just made you an easier target.)
 Those unfashionable Americans were fighting for their homes, their families and their freedom.
 So they did what Americans have done ever since: they took the ridicule aimed at them, threw it back in the faces of those who mocked them, and got the last laugh.
+“Yankee Doodle” was the Babylon Bee of its time.

 Well, now you know how “Yankee Doodle” came to be the unofficial American battle anthem that later inspired another great patriotic song for this time of year, George M. Cohan’s “Yankee Doodle Dandy.”
 As Cohan proudly sang, “I’m a Yankee Doodle Dandy, a Yankee Doodle, do or die…A real live nephew of my Uncle Sam, Born on the Fourth of July!”